shaneboulden/tailspin-argocd-cd/README.md

 oc apply -f production-application-environment.yaml
 ```

+OpenShift-gitOps must be installed in the cluster.
+A manifest has been provided in [Doc/OpenShift](doc/OpenShift).

 ## Uninstallation
 To remove either environment from an OpenShift cluster, first remove the `Application` spec, followed by the `Namespace`.